sebastiaolina1/ninjabattlegrunds/README.md

 ## how to install

 Go to the demo and download it, then find the file, extract it, and then find a file with the Unity logo; its name will be something like "Battle Grounds" and it will be in .exe format.
 Just double-click on it and the game will open.
-Or, if you want to modify something, use the files above as a project in the Unity 6000.3.6f1.
+Or, if you prefer to modify something, use the files from this link https://github.com/sebastiaolina1/ninjabattlegrunds as a project in Unity 6000.3.6f1.

 ## **ATTENTION: If the "ninja battle grounds .exe" file is not appearing, your Windows is detecting it through system protection.To revert this:**